Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 What? - The Map Markers are positioned on the capital cities of Europe and when clicked open up InfoViews with the city, the country, the latitude and longitude of the city, all stored in the internal `markersArray[]` in maps.js.
 The weather information is populated dynamically in real-time, fetched from the OpenWeather API.
 Two buttons, Overview and Statistics open JS Modals with further details.
 The InfoWindow closes after 3 seconds, more than enough time to read the InfoWindow data and click on a button.

-How? - The Google Map Marker InfoWindow the Google classes `.gm-style-iw, .gm-style-iw-c` are styled in the same linear-gradient used througout the website.
+How? - The Google Map Marker InfoWindow the Google classes `.gm-style-iw, .gm-style-iw-c` are styled in the same linear-gradient used throughout the website.
 To make this work, some JavaScript statements remove the Google class `.gm-style-iw-d` and a padding of 12px is set `document.querySelector(".gm-style-iw-d").className = ""; document.querySelector(".gm-style-iw-c").style = "padding: 12px";`.

 Background is set to `linear-gradient(0.25turn, rgba(63, 135, 166, 0.9), rgba(235, 248, 225, 0.9), rgba(246, 157, 60, 0.9));` which is the same used throughout the website to create a common look-and-feel.